aditya-patil-00/Img_Gen/README.md

 - Open the Desired Notebook

-- Double-click on either "text_to_image.ipynb" or "image_to_image.ipynb" in your Colab environment.
+- Double-click on either "txt2img_clip.ipynb" or "Img2img_fid.ipynb" in your Colab environment.
  Run the Notebook Cells

 - Click the "Run" button (play triangle) next to each code cell.
 Follow any prompts to mount your Google Drive or  upload necessary files.